selwynpolit/d9book/book/caching.md

 From <https://www.drupal.org/docs/8/api/render-api/cacheability-of-render-arrays>

-Please try to adopt the following thought process.

 Whenever you are generating a render array, use the following 5 steps:

 1. I'm rendering something.
 That means I must think of cacheability.